 Agents work closely with management and the event promoters.

 Management determines an artist’s schedule for the coming year, dedicating certain periods to shows in specific regions.
-This is done in accordance with the head-agent.
+This is done in accordance with the head agent.
 The agents, in turn, have to fill in these periods with shows.
-So the head-agenda might dictate a Europe tour in March, Canada in June, NA in July – August and then Asia leading up to Australia + NZ towards New Years.
+So the head-agenda might dictate a Europe tour in March, Canada in June, the US in July – August and then Asia leading up to Australia + NZ towards New Years.
 The primary agent or manager will then coordinate these dates to all the sub-agents.

 Event promoters are the people hosting the events.
 We call them promoters.
 These range from small-scale groups that throw recurring nights at clubs, to venue owners, and the bigger event agencies.
 These bigger agencies host a wide variety of events in specific regions, sometimes even holding the rights to events that spread internationally.
-This is especially a thing in electronic music, where companies like Insomniac (Electric Daisy Carnival) and ID&T (Sensation) are responsible for most major.
-They, in turn, are owned by major entertainment conglomerates like Live Nation and recently SFX.
+This is especially a thing in electronic music, where companies like Insomniac (Electric Daisy Carnival), Disco Donnie Presents (Something Wonderful), and ID&T (Sensation) are responsible for most of the major EDM festivals.
+They, in turn, are usually owned by or partnered with one of two major entertainment conglomerates – Live Nation or AEG.

 The bigger agencies and more serious agents sign agreements with acts.
 However, in many cases the deal between a head-agent and sub-agent not be on a contractual basis.
 It is much more common for these partnerships to be established on a verbal agreement or quick note via email, than via legal deal.